Skip to main content

 Spiritual Properties

-In spiritual practice, Kunzite is valued as a bridge stone that connects the Heart and Crown Chakras, facilitating the experience of divine love — a love that transcends individual relationships and connects to universal consciousness.
+In spiritual practice, Kunzite is valued as a bridge between the Heart and Crown Chakras.

 Physical Healing Traditions

-• Its lithium content connects it to the calming energy that lithium brings in medical contexts, though the amounts in the stone are not pharmacologically active.
+• Its lithium content connects it to the calming energy lithium brings in medical contexts, though the amounts in the stone are not pharmacologically active.

 • Kunzite is also associated with supporting the endocrine system and hormonal balance.